wolson1274/haven-links/README.md

-# Haven Bible App Deep Links
+# Haven App Deep Links

-A Node.js/Express web service that handles deep links for the Haven Bible App, providing seamless app-to-web integration and fallback options for mobile users.
+A Node.js/Express web service that handles deep links for the Haven App, providing seamless app-to-web integration and fallback options for mobile users.

 ## Overview

-This service runs at `app.havenbibleapp.com` and handles deep linking for the Haven Bible App:
+This service runs at `app.havenbibleapp.com` and handles deep linking for the Haven App:

 - **Custom URL Scheme**: `havenapp://`
 - **iOS App Store ID**: `6503387382`